threnjen/threnjen.github.io/_posts/2021-04-27-i_have_a_model_how_do_i_use_new_data_beginning_data_science_part_2.markdown

         value = test_parameters[item]
         test_frame[item] = value

-		# send the predictor frame to the model and get a result
+		# send the predictor frame to the model and get a result.
+I need to reverse-log-transform my output
+		# price for readability, but this will depend if you log-transformed your target.
     predicted_price = int(np.exp(final_model.predict(test_frame)))

     return predicted_price